Evolution of Dental Clinical Ergonomics Assessments

 Since 1998, Dr. Rucker has been involved in medical-legal reviews of the ergonomic practices of injured dental, dental hygiene, and dental assistant claimants.

-The important facts which have emerged from the work of the Dental Clinical Ergonomics Consultants Group and fellow reserachers during the past 28 years are irrefutably clear:
+The important facts which have emerged from the work of the Dental Clinical Ergonomics Consultants Group and fellow researchers during the past 28 years are clear:

 - Consistent from studies in both the U.S. and Canada, 67% of the members of the dental profession sustain work losses each year from work-related injuries or disorders.

 - Given what we now know, many (if not most) of these losses are unnecessary.

 - Profiles of work habits, dental operatory equipment set-up, and equipment utilization patterns can be utilized to assess and map risk profiles for individual professionals and individual operatory work settings.

 - These high-risk profile elements can be altered and risks reduced or eliminated by rearrangement or revised specification of operatory equipment, and by training or retraining professionals to optimize their utilization of their clinical operatories.

 - The foregoing observations and comments apply (and in many cases to an even greater extent) to the statistics and prognoses for dental hygienists.

 For the past 28 years, Dr. Rucker has worked with teams of researchers, educators, and specialists in clinical assessment and rehabilitation for dentists, dental hygienists, and dental assistants in professional offices and government facilities across the U.S and Canada.